Ellestial/100-days-of-code/rules.md

 January 8, 2018

 ## Additional Rules
-1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode
-### I will not do this, as I do not use Twitter.
+1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode (ES: I will not do this, as I do not use Twitter.)
 2. If I code at work, that time won't count towards the challenge.
 3. I will push code to GitHub every day so that anyone can see my progress.
 4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.